 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number informs the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

 As a basic example, these are some typical MERV ratings and how they connect to efficiencies.
-This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.
+This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency